 My family was very against homeschooling from the start.
 They let me know frequently.
 Emulating school at home did not make them more accepting.
 Getting the kiddo out for lots of social time did not cause them to be more accepting.
 Doing a live pop quiz of learned information for them every time we saw them did not change a thing.
 They didn't need to see what our school was like or even what was learned.
 Over time they just got used to the idea.
 They aren't pro homeschooling by any means, but they are used to us doing it.
 They see us as the one family that is doing it right for some reason.
 I'm glad they finally came around, but it takes time...not persuasion.

 I really hope this encourages some of you today.
 I know it has been a rough week for us here.
-A lot has come up this week and so my kids have been left to their own devices most of the time.
+A lot has come up and so my kids have been left to their own devices most of the time.
 We have spent some time doing our Natural History Illustration project and working on prep for the kiddo's first American Sign Language class tomorrow.
 That is it.
 The tot has been hanging out and listening to stories with me.
 Maybe we will do some math next week.
 I think we are going to hold off on Chemistry experiments for a while but the kids are watching a ton of Animalogic videos on YouTube, so science is covered.
 Keep it light and we will all get through this with our sanity and maybe actually enjoy this homeschool year!